-(Rev. Moore has retired as a Methodist minister and lives in Friday Harbor, Washington.
-His complete collection of writings for the jonestown report may be found here.)
+(Rev. Moore’s complete collection of writings for this site may be found here.)

 It was The Sixties!
 Liberation was in the air.
 A new social order was not far off in the future.
 It was an anti-establishment and antinomian time.
 It was as if history’s tectonic plates had suddenly slipped violently shaking the culture like an earthquake.
 Enormous forces were released in the civil rights movement, opposition to the Vietnam War, and in the struggle for social justice.
 The Sixties cannot be demarcated as beginning January 1, 1960 and ending a decade later, for the events of those years were rooted in history and are still bearing fruit.

 It is impossible to understand Jonestown and Peoples Temple apart from understanding The Sixties.
 Nor can I understand Carolyn’s and Annie’s involvement in Peoples Temple apart from what our family was doing during those years.

 Our Family History